Skip to content

 Blending Families (virtual)

-A one-time 2-hour psycho-educational workshop for parents and their partners wanting to ease the transition of introducing a new romantic partner to their children.
+A one-time, 2-hour psycho-educational workshop for parents and their partners wanting to ease the transition of introducing a new romantic partner to their children.
 The workshop will cover common challenges, learning to manage different parenting styles and navigating the co-parenting relationship, while staying connected to your new partner and children.

 How: Offered via Zoom

+Registration: Pre-registration is required for all attendees.
+Co-parents will not be attending the same workshop.
 Please attend with your new romantic partner (if possible).

 Workshops and groups offered by Options – Children